 15. DINNER IN A BEISL

-To absorb old school Vienna one of the best things to do is have a meal in a beisl.
+To experience old-school Vienna, you have to have a meal in a beisl.
 These traditional bistros are pared-back, down-to-earth establishments that have been serving the same fare for centuries.

 In the 18th and 19th centuries, the wealth and power of the Habsburgs attracted many composers looking to make their living.
 Mozart, Beethoven, Strauss, and Brahms are just a few who spent time creating masterpieces in Vienna.

-Seeing a performance is great, but even if you don’t want to stump up for the tickets it’s worth taking a tour.
-The main concert hall is a magnificent sweep of red velvet and curved boxes and the intermission rooms and staircases are stunning.
+The main concert hall is a magnificent sweep of red velvet and curved boxes, and the intermission rooms and staircases are stunning.

 The rooftop bar of the 25 Hours Hotel, Dachboden Loft, is one of the best places in Vienna for a relaxed cocktail to watch sunset over the city.